btmxh/gal-game-maker/README.md

 # gal-game-maker
-A Programming Language for Gal Games
+~~A Programming Language for Gal Games~~ do not use this, its shit and not maintained, use something like ren'py instead

 #### Commands:
 ```